 Renford Reese received his Ph.D. in public policy from the University of Southern California's School of Policy, Planning, and Development.
 He conducted his dissertation research on ethnic conflict and intergroup relations at the United Nations Research Institute for Social Development (UNRISD) in Geneva, Switzerland.
 He received his Master's degree in public policy from the Vanderbilt Institute for Public Policy Studies and his Bachelor's degree in political science from Vanderbilt University.
 His mother was his high school principal and his father is the late pioneer journalist, Earnest Reese.
-Dr. Reese is in his 27th year as a professor in the political science department at Cal Poly Pomona.
-He has traveled to over 100 countriesand has been the faculty coordinator of 17 Study Abroad programs in 10 countries at Cal Poly Pomona.
-He is a former guest columnist for the Los Angeles Daily News and the author of 10 books.
+Dr. Reese is a professor in the political science department at Cal Poly Pomona.
+He has traveled to over 100 countries and has been the faculty coordinator of 18 Study Abroad programs in 11 countries at Cal Poly Pomona.
+He is a former guest columnist for the Los Angeles Daily News and the author of 11 books.
 He is also the author of the Starbucks "The Way I See It" Quote #294.
 In 2009, Reese was awarded the prestigious Fulbright Scholars Award and lectured in the American Studies program at the University of Hong Kong.
-He is the founder of the Prison Education Project, the Reintegration Academy, and the Colorful Flagsprogram.
-Reese has produced seven documentaries that have won various film festival awards.
-He is one of the founding executive directors of the Project Rebound Consortium for formerly incarcerated students on 15 CSU campuses.
-He has developed prison education initiatives in Uganda, London, and Scotland.
+He is the founder of the Prison Education Project, the Reintegration Academy, and the Colorful Flags program.
+Reese produced a short film with Emmy-Award winner Saul Landau and he has produced 8 documentaries that have won various film festival awards.
+He is one of the co-founding executive directors of the CSU Project Rebound Consortium for formerly incarcerated students.
+He has developed prison education initiatives in Uganda and Scotland.
 He was the recipient of the George P. Hart "Faculty of the Year" award at Cal Poly Pomona and the Haynes Foundation Faculty Fellowship.
-Reese has been a Visiting Scholar at various institutions over the years.
-He was featured on ESPN's "Realizing the Dream" series and appears as a commentator on the Biography Channel's mini-bios on Jesse Owens and Jackie Robinson.
+Reese was featured on ESPN's "Realizing the Dream" series and appears as a commentator on the Biography Channel's mini-bios on Jesse Owens and Jackie Robinson.
 He mentored Rodney King in the late 1990s.
 The South African concept of "Ubuntu" (humanity) is integrated throughout Reese's work: "I am because we are."
 A fun fact about Dr. Reese is that he is one of the only professors in the nation who has participated in the NFL Combine.
 He was a standout defensive back at Vanderbilt.

 Dr. Reese shares lessons learned with actor Larenz Tate.
 Reese brought Tate to the CRC-Norco prison to dialogue with inmates on November 9, 2012.